 After Snuka was charged with third-degree murder, Jim Cornette questioned, "Why doesn’t someone really start investigating more about why nothing got done for 30 years when there was all of this evidence and conflicting stories?
 [Argentino] was evidently beaten up and banged up and bruised up—you know, a couple of dozen bruises and cuts on her body, besides a fractured f*****g skull in a wrestler’s hotel room that had just been previously arrested, in the f*****g same state I believe, about six months beforehand by eight cops and two police dogs for beating up the same girl!”

 Cornette continued, “Even in Snuka’s book, he wrote that Vince [McMahon] came to represent him at the meeting, which everyone agrees on, but Vince was carrying a briefcase!
 And he never saw the briefcase again?
 What the f***?"

 Defense Blames CTE For the Actions of Jimmy Snuka

 Chronic Traumatic Encephalopathy (CTE) is a neurodegenerative disease caused by mild or repeated head trauma, but the exact amount needed for the condition to occur is yet unknown.
-It is a deterioration of brain tissue and function and was discovered in 2004 at the Allegheny County medical examiner’s office after performing an autopsy on former Pittsburgh Steelers player, “Iron” Mike Webster.
+It is a deterioration of brain tissue and function.
+It was discovered in 2004 at the Allegheny County medical examiner’s office after performing an autopsy on former Pittsburgh Steelers player “Iron” Mike Webster.

 Most documented cases have occurred in athletes of contact sports such as American football, ice hockey, rugby, boxing, and professional wrestling.
 A definitive diagnosis can only be performed during an autopsy by analyzing a person’s brain under a microscope after death.